-A very slightly edited version of a feature concert review first published in Cash Box magazine Oct.
+A very slightly edited version of a feature concert review of The Grateful Dead and Jefferson Starship that was first published in Cash Box magazine Oct.
 11, 1975.

 By Stephen K. Peeples